yvesHakizimana/Job-recruitment-system/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any issues, feature requests, or contributions, please contact [Your Name] at [your-email@example.com].
+For any issues, feature requests, or contributions, please contact [Yves HAKIZIMANA] at [yvhakizimana123@example.com].